Clinamenic/GFEL/content/library/Field Reports/GreenSofa Taiwan.md

 GreenSofa’s milestones reflect a blend of experimentation, education, and deepening impact:

 ### DAO Evolution
-Three distinct stewardship phases—Stanley, Denken, and current steward Swift Evo—have matured GreenSofa’s governance and strategic focus:
+Three distinct stewardship phases have matured GreenSofa’s governance and strategic focus:

 - As its first leader, Stanley ([Twitter](https://x.com/shi79536?s=21)) laid a solid foundation for Green Sofa.
 Under his leadership, **trust and communication protocols with FAB DAO and the Greenpill Network were established**, **internal governance frameworks (e.g., proposal discussion, voting mechanisms, regular weekly meeting) were built**, **GIVETH verification** was completed, and **critical infrastructure was launched, like the multi-signature wallet** (to securely manage funds).

-- Denken ([Twitter](https://x.com/denkeni)) brought a phase of experimentation and outreach, launching **[Karma GAP profiles](https://gap.karmahq.xyz/project/greensofa)**, **[minting NFTs](https://www.akaswap.com/akaobj/25336)** for contributors, and conducting **[impact surveys](https://hackmd.io/@greensofa/quarterly-surveys)**.
+- Denken ([Twitter](https://x.com/denkeni)) brought a phase of experimentation and outreach, **launching [Karma GAP profiles](https://gap.karmahq.xyz/project/greensofa), [minting NFTs](https://www.akaswap.com/akaobj/25336) for contributors, and conducting [impact surveys](https://hackmd.io/@greensofa/quarterly-surveys)**.
 Under his term, GreenSofa began actively exploring its **identity and positioning—both within FAB DAO and across the international Ethereum Localism community**.

 - With a clear identity now established, Swift Evo ([Twitter](https://x.com/swiftevo1)) is focused on **deepening local-global connections**.
 GreenSofa is actively expanding its network through cross-regional partnerships and aligning Green Sofa more strategically with the **broader Web3 and Ethereum Localism ecosystem**, while at the same time strengthening ties with **local Taiwanese NGOs, educators, and public goods builders**.